Hydroassets Portfolio Management for Intraday Electricity Trading from a Discrete Time Stochastic Optimization Perspective: Discrete Multiperiod Portfolio Expected Utility Maximization

 \section{Discrete Multiperiod Portfolio Expected Utility Maximization}

 The purpose of this section is to show how the intertemporal expected utility framework can be used to solve optimization problems for a portfolio of financial assets (Example $1$) or for the power production of an hydro infrastructure (Example $2$).
-We first introduce the necessary notation:
+We first introduce the necessary notation for the discrete time setting given a final time horizon $T$, time points $t=0,1,2,3,\dots,T$ and a filtered probability space $(\Omega, \mathcal{A}, (\mathcal{A}_t)_{t=0,\dots T}, P)$ with statistical expectation $\mathbb{E}_0[\cdot]$: